SimonAlling/kurve/README.md

 # Achtung, die Kurve! in Elm

-The aim of this project is to create an Elm remake of the original *Achtung, die Kurve!* from 1995.
+The classic MS-DOS game *Achtung, die Kurve!* from 1995 in the browser!

 ```shell
 npm ci